Vendiel/daresay-a11y/posts/text-styles.md

 ---
 id: text-styles
-title: Make sure that users can change text styles without loss of content or functionality
+title: It must be possible to change text styles without loss of content or functionality
 tags:
   - Text
   - Layout